RegularCookiez/noyacode-26-forensics-workshop-challs/README.md

 ---

-Also, fill in the NoyaCode Cybersecurity Interest Form if you are considering joining us:
+Also, fill in the NoyaCode Cybersecurity Interest Form if you would like to join us:

 👉 [J1 Interest Form](https://docs.google.com/forms/d/e/1FAIpQLSeBMBVabIgCvRtVo4_zfb5KAiX2vaYgzzgtUXqEFllKj9pD0w/viewform?usp=dialog)